Lescroquettes/DSIA-PROJECT/README.md

 ## CONTRIBUTER

 Hello, my name is Bérangère MAHMOUD--LAMY.
-I am a french transgender student in engineering school at E.S.I.I.E.
+I am a french student in engineering school at E.S.I.I.E.
 PARIS placed in Noisy-Le-Grand.
 I am currently in the fourth year of my cursus in theorical computer science degree.

 ## PROJECT